dan-tee/dan-t.de/README.md

 Installation
 ============

 Deployment is done using Capistrano.

-Check out the GitHub repo and update the ./config/deploy.rb with the paths for your deployment.
+Before you deploy you have to create a ./config/deploy.rb (compare to deploy.exampe.rb) with the paths for your deployment.

-On first deploy you have to create a database.yml (compare to database.exampe.yml) file containing your DB configuration and place in in the shared folder of the deployment.
+After first deploy you have to create a database.yml (compare to database.exampe.yml) file containing your DB configuration and place in in the shared folder of the deployment.

 To set an admin password visit [domian]/password/new .